Flipped classroom – Focus your teaching on the important stuff

 I recently had to deliver a lesson about the heart for our healthy bodies science topic.
 I decided to ask a colleague at a local secondary school to do a heart dissection for my class.
 He did so, and I recorded the lesson live on Facebook.
 The students could watch the heart being cut there and then in front of them, but could also see real-time close-ups via the live video playing on their iPads.

-Next year I’ll be able to ask the students to watch this heart dissection video for homework first, and use that to really focus their subject knowledge about the heart in class.
-You can view the video below (though be wary if you’re squeamish):
+Next year I’ll be able to ask the students to watch a heart dissection video for homework first, and use that to really focus their subject knowledge about the heart in class.

 In conclusion, I would recommend flipping your classroom for the following reasons: